MIT-LCP/eicu-code/website/README.md

 (For LCP lab members only)

 1. Add eicu-website to remote
    After the pull request of the new material is merged into the main branch of eicu-code, pull down the latest version of "main" branch to your local repo.
-And then run the following command locally.
+And then run the following command locally after filling up the IP address.

    `git remote add eicu-website webuser@<IP address>:/home/webuser/eicu-website.git`